What kind of church is New Life?

 New Life can generally be described as Evangelical and Reformed in our theology.
 We are completely dependent on the grace of God for our salvation; the Word of God for our teaching; the character of God for our example; and the Holy Spirit of God for the abundance of love, joy, and peace that God wants all of His children to regularly experience.

-When should I arrive and what should I wear?
+When should you arrive and what should you wear?

-Sunday services start at 10 a.m.
+Sunday services start at 10 a.m. and will end by 11:30.
 Consider arriving a few minutes early to grab a free cup of coffee and check out what’s going on at the welcome center.
 You can wear any modest clothing you feel comfortable in.

 New Life is blessed to be a “cradle to grave” church family, with every age demographic represented.
 On the whole, however, we are a church of young to middle-aged families.
 Many visitors have told us that we are one of the friendliest churches they have ever encountered.
 Perhaps this is because we began in a living room when every new person really mattered to us.
 And you still do.